 According to ESPP tax rules, you may be subject to ordinary income tax and/or long-term capital gains (loss) tax if you trigger a qualifying disposition.
 The rules say that you will pay ordinary income tax on the lesser of:

 - The discount offered based on the offering date price, or

 - The gain between the actual purchase price and the final sale price.
-You will pay long term capital gains on gain in excess of the discount received, if any.
+You will pay long term capital gains on the gain in excess of the discount received, if any.

 The allure of qualifying for long-term capital gains may be attractive (because they’re usually lower than your ordinary income tax rate), but this strategy requires you to hold your shares for at least 1 year after you purchase them.
 That may expose you to concentration and single stock risk.

-Holding a single stock may leave you vulnerable to a level of price volatility in your shares that you may or may not be comfortable maintaining — or that you may or may not want to maintain, if that position represents far too much of your net worth to risk.
+Holding a single stock may leave you vulnerable to a level of price volatility in your shares that you may or may not be comfortable maintaining — or that you may or may not want to maintain if that position represents far too much of your net worth to risk.

 The Differences Between Dispositions: Tax Rules for Disqualifying Dispositions